Lilypad-Tech/WindowsResourceProvider/README.md

 Restart your computer to apply the changes.

 ## 2. Install Docker
-Navigate to the link below and install Docker Desktop for Windows https://docs.docker.com/desktop/install/windows-install/
+Navigate to the following link and install Docker Desktop for Windows: https://docs.docker.com/desktop/install/windows-install/

 ## 3. Install Visual Studio
-Navigate to the link below and install Visual Studio for Windows https://visualstudio.microsoft.com/downloads/
+Navigate to the following link and install Visual Studio for Windows: https://visualstudio.microsoft.com/downloads/

 ## 4. Compile/Run Project